elastic/integrations/packages/nagios_xi/docs/README.md

 The Nagios XI integration collects logs and metrics data.

 Logs provide insights into operations and events within the Nagios XI environment.
-The `Log` data stream collected by the Nagios XI integration is events.
-This allows users to track `system events`, understand their causes, and address issues related to infrastructure monitoring and alert management.
+The log data stream collected by the Nagios XI integration is `events`.
+This allows you to track system events, understand their causes, and address issues related to infrastructure monitoring and alert management.

-Metrics offer insights into the performance and health of user's Nagios XI instance.
-The `Metric` data stream collected by the Nagios XI integration are host and service.
-These enable users to monitor and troubleshoot the performance of hosts and services within their Nagios XI environment, covering aspects such as `network round trip time`, `packet loss`, `service load`, `user count`, and various other critical indicators.
+Metrics provide insights into the performance and health of your Nagios XI instance.
+The Nagios XI integration collects `host` and `service` metric data streams.
+These metrics enable you to monitor and troubleshoot the performance of hosts and services within your Nagios XI environment, covering aspects such as `network round trip time`, `packet loss`, `service load`, `user count`, and other critical indicators.

 Data streams:
 - `events`: Provides Nagios XI system event logs.